Embodied-LLMs-Safety/Embodied-AI-Safety/README.md

 - **`Physical_Word_Malicious_Queries.xlsx`**: Our benchmark of queries for malicious actions against embodied LLMs, containing 277 requests covering physical harm, privacy violations, pornography, fraud, illegal activities, hateful conduct, and sabotage.

-We developed a prototype of the minimal embodied LLM system on two robotic arms (`ER Mycobot 280 PI manipulator` and `UR3e Robot manipulator`), sharing consistent core code but differing in packaging and calls for movement control, tool interface, and I/O due to varying arm models.
+We developed a prototype of the minimal embodied LLM system on two robotic arms (`ER Mycobot 280 PI` manipulator and `UR3e` manipulator), sharing consistent core code but differing in movement control, tool interface, I/O, and processing units.
+Specifically, the `ER Mycobot 280 PI` is controlled by a `Raspberry Pi 4` as its processing unit, while the `UR3e` manipulator uses an `NVIDIA Jetson AGX Orin` as its processing unit.
+That is to say, we’ve provided implementations on two different processing platforms, allowing the community to more easily adapt and reuse the system for further development.

 Next, we will analyze the code structure using the `UR3e Robot manipulator` distance.

 - **`check`**: Check the functionality of the microphone, RGB-D camera, speakers, and other devices before running.
 - **`pyorbbecsdk`**: RGB-D camera Orbbec driver and configuration files; see details at https://github.com/orbbec/pyorbbecsdk.